-I am going to warn you straight off the bat before I proceed any further - this raw vegan banana ice cream is hard to quit eating!
+I am going to warn you straight off the bat before I proceed any further - this ice cream is hard to quit eating!

-So if you are prepared for a few extra calories on the lips and hips and get excited by bananas, then look no further than this delectable vegan cashew ice cream, that can literally be blended up in 5 minutes.
+So if you are prepared for a few extra calories on the lips and hips and get excited by bananas, then look no further than this delectable treat, that can literally be blended up in 5 minutes.
 Well, half an hour if you include the time churning in the ice cream maker.
 But you can walk around the house doing other things while the machine is working it’s magic!
-I will say, that you will need a high speed blender such as Vitamix in order to make a vegan cashew ice cream with a really creamy texture.
+I will say, that you will need a high speed blender such as Vitamix in order to achieve a really creamy texture.
 A regular blender will yield a more grainy result.

-I came up with the recipe for this raw vegan banana ice cream when I mournfully realized I had run out of my last stash of frozen coconut meat that I had so lovingly collected from my last coconut smashing exercise.
-I usually make raw vegan coconut ice cream.
-As the ends of my snout started to droop as I developed a rather childish snout pout, I recalled a vegan ice cream recipe I had from years ago that utilized raw cashews and fruit.
-I once again turned to my blender for inspiration, and set about throwing things in to taste.
-The results were a hit on the first blend, and I have not changed this raw vegan banana ice cream recipe since.
-Everyone loves this vegan cashew ice cream -- even the most devout cream dreamers and dairy devotees.
-This raw banana ice cream is so rich and creamy that it really is hard to believe that there is absolutely nothing bad in it!
+I came up with the recipe for this ice cream when I mournfully realized I had run out of my last stash of frozen coconut meat that I had so lovingly collected from my last coconut smashing exercise.
+As the ends of my snout started to droop as I developed a rather childish pout I recalled an ice cream I had made years ago with raw cashews and fruit.
+I once again turned to my blender for inspiration, and set about throwing things in.
+The results were a hit on the first blend, and I have not changed this recipe since.
+Everyone loves this ice cream -- even the most devout cream dreamers and dairy devotees.
+This ice cream is so rich and creamy that it really is hard to believe that there is absolutely nothing bad in it!
 The secret to this ice cream’s success is to use extremely ripe bananas to capitalize on the natural sweetness.